ReachOut.com: Site authors

 Young people play a key role in writing content and developing ReachOut.
 The service often partners with other health and community service organizations to provide accurate and current information.
 As the site is informational, users are referred to phone and web counselling services such as Kids Helpline and Lifeline.

+Target Audience

+ReachOut.com is primarily targeted towards children and adolescents in Australia, particularly ones that are going through challenging times.
+As of 2023, ReachOut has not expanded its services to any other countries, and the website requires an official Australian postal code to access its services.
+Staff have redirected overseas users to similar websites, such as Kooth and SANE, to ensure that they get the support they need.

 Services Linked With ReachOut.com

 Reach Out.com has expanded its website to include new services.

 ReachOut Central

 ReachOut Central is a "serious" game that works interactively to help young people explore how thinking, behaviour and feelings interact with each other.
 A series of real life scenarios allow users to discover how the way they think and feel can positively influence their behaviour (or vice versa) and the impact this has on the outcome of situations.
 The information provided in the game links with information provided on ReachOut.com through the format of tips and tricks and links to fact sheets.

 On 17 September 2007 ReachOut Central launched as a full version game after a successful run with the pilot program with limited scenarios.
 The current version of the game allows for further expansion in additional scenarios that can be scripted and updated when new information is made available.

 Within two weeks of launching ReachOut Central was nominated and eventually named as a winner in the Changemakers.net Why Games Matter Competition.
 The announcement of the win with two other games was made on 8 November 2007.
 The interactive game was the only Australian game nominated.

 ReachOut Central also came runner-up in the Health Category of the Stockholm Challenge Awards for 2008.
 ReachOut Central was one of the 19 finalists chosen from across the world under the Health Category of the Awards.
 The Stockholm Challenge Awards is an international award that inspires and challenges the information and technology industries to create social and sustainable benefits for individuals and communities through their projects.